Contact Us for a Free Consultation (213) 542-0979

 Another area where I've seen dismissals occur in criminal cases by way of a judge is after the preliminary hearing.
 At a preliminary hearing, the judge is going to listen to all of the evidence and then is going to decide.

 Did the prosecutors meet every element of each of these charges?
-And if one of the necessary elements in a criminal charge is not met, it is the judge's duty after preliminary hearing to dismiss those charges.
-If after the dismissal is granted, there's no charges left, then the case would be dismissed and the person can move on.
+If one of the necessary elements in a criminal charge is not met, it is the judge's duty after a preliminary hearing to dismiss those charges.
+If after the dismissal is granted, there are no charges left, then the case will be dismissed, and the person can move on.

-Another area that's ripe for a dismissal is after preliminary hearing, the judge refuses to dismiss the charges, the defense can then file what's called a “995 motion” and that's heard by the next judge in the trial court.
+Another area that's ripe for dismissal is after a preliminary hearing.
+If the judge refuses to dismiss the charges, the defense can file a “995 motion,” which the next judge in the trial court hears.

-Basically, what you're saying to that judge is, they put on the evidence.
-We challenged the evidence and now all that's remaining in the criminal case is for you to dismiss it because that other judge was wrong.
+Basically, what you're saying to that judge is that they put on the evidence.
+We challenged the evidence, and now all that's remaining in the criminal case is for you to dismiss it because that other judge was wrong.
 They didn't have enough evidence.
-We want you to grant our 995 motion, and then the judge in the trial court can dismiss the case also.
+Please grant our 995 motion, and then the trial court judge can also dismiss the case.

-Another area, believe it or not, where a judge can dismiss all charges is after the prosecutors put on their case in a jury trial, and before it gets to the defense's case, the defense can file what's called an “1118 motion,” which is a motion saying, the prosecutors put on their testimony.
+In another area, believe it or not, a judge can dismiss all charges after the prosecutors put their case in a jury trial.
+Before it gets to the defense's case, the defense can file an “1118 motion,” which is a motion saying the prosecutors put on their testimony.

 It's a jury trial.
 Judge, you now make the decision.
 They don't have a case here.
-Don't even let it get to the jury, and if the judge grants the 1118 motion, then the case can be dismissed.
-Also, if after a jury verdict, a jury finds a defendant not guilty, then that is a circumstance where the judge would then be obligated to dismiss the case and would grant the motion by the defense to dismiss the case.
+Keep it from getting to the jury, and if the judge grants the 1118 motion, the case can be dismissed.
+Also, if a jury finds a defendant not guilty after a jury verdict, then the judge would be obligated to dismiss the case and grant the defense's motion to dismiss the case.

-Also, a prosecutor at any time can say to the judge, you know Your Honor, we are unable to proceed on this case because we do not have the evidence on this case, and therefore, we are unable to proceed and the defense can say to the judge, Your Honor, we're asking the court to dismiss the case and the judge could grant the defense's motion to dismiss the case.
+Also, a prosecutor can tell the judge, you know, Your Honor, that we are unable to proceed with this case because we do not have the evidence on this case, and therefore, we are unable to proceed.
+The defense can tell the judge, Your Honor, we're asking the court to dismiss the case, and the judge could grant the defense's motion to dismiss the case.

 Consult with our Criminal Lawyers

-The circumstances by which a criminal case can be dismissed are many, believe it or not, but of course, there's going to have to be some facts and circumstances and a right angle, the only way you're going to get that dismissal in a criminal case if that's what you seek, is through a top-level criminal defense attorney.
+Believe it or not, the circumstances by which a criminal case can be dismissed are many, but of course, there's going to have to be some facts and circumstances and a right angle.
+The only way you'll get that dismissal in a criminal case if that's what you seek, is through a top-level criminal defense attorney.

-That's why I put videos on my website.
-That's why I talk about these issues on my website.
-I write all of my own content, because I want people to know what it's going to take to get that dismissal, and when they hire me we're going to do everything we can to get it if that's what the mission is.
+I put videos on my website to discuss these issues.
+I write all of my own content because I want people to know what it's going to take to get that dismissal.
+When they hire me, we're going to do everything we can to get it if that's what the mission is.

 Menu